weigertlab/spotiflow/README.md

 # Spotiflow - accurate and efficient spot detection with stereographic flow

 *Spotiflow* is a deep learning-based, threshold-agnostic, and subpixel-accurate spot detection method for fluorescence microscopy.
-It is primarily developed for spatial transcriptomics workflows that require transcript detection in large, multiplexed FISH-images.
+It is primarily developed for spatial transcriptomics workflows that require transcript detection in large, multiplexed FISH-images, although it can also be used to detect spot-like structures in general fluorescence microscopy images.

 ![Overview](artwork/overview.png)